 A rapprocher de ce qu’on trouve chez les humains

 “I sing of arms and of a man…”: medial epicondylosis and the sexual division of labour in prehistoric Europe [PDF]

 This indicates that males, but not females, preferentially employed movements involving throwing motions in these hunter-gatherer and early farming groups.
 Based on this evidence we postulate the existence of a persistent sexual division of labour in these prehistoric European populations involving one or several strenuous activities linked to unilateral limb use.

-The importance of physical strength for males
+The importance of physical strength for males [PDF]